stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (akrishnamurthy-stat6250): Can the order of variables be defined along with LENGTH overrides?
 - Question (ljiang11−stat6250): Where do we specify the length of a variable?
 - Question (aguenane−stat6250): What is the condition for specifying a range of character variables?
-− ∗Question∗ (ldeng11−stat6250): How do you read the data if all fields have different length, and start in different location?
+- *Question* (ldeng11−stat6250): How do you read the data if all fields have different length, and start in different location?